wancupie-netizen/AlphaRadar/docs/architecture/AlphaRadar_Architecture.md

 Purpose:

-* derived from an Intelligence Package,
+- derived from an Intelligence Package,
-* identifies decision and interpretation state,
+- identifies decision and interpretation state,
-* used by Intelligence persistence,
+- used by Intelligence persistence,
-* used for Adaptive history lookup,
+- used for Adaptive history lookup,
-* built once by Production Runner.
+- built once by the Production Runner.

-### Learning Fingerprint
+### 7.2 Learning Fingerprint

 Location: